Joyce Glasser reviews Spotlight (January 29, 2016) Cert. 15, 129 min.

 Catholic reporter Sasha Pfeiffer (Rachel McAdams, justly Oscar nominated for this role) interviews Eric MacLeish (a great, nuanced performance from Billy Crudup, Almost Famous) a dapper lawyer who is covering up more than he is revealing.
 It was MacLeish, the team discover, who ‘negotiated’ settlements between the Church and the vulnerable victims, but there is, conspicuously, no paper trail.

-While the interviews with the victims are sickening, the filmmakers focus on the behind-the-scenes investigation rather than the abuse.
+While the interviews with the victims are sickening, the filmmakers focus on the behind-the-scenes investigation rather than on the abuse.
 McCarthy’s and Josh Singer’s (West Wing), multi-layered, intricate and intelligent script is a wonder to behold.
-They not create dozens of compelling, three-dimensional characters, but generate real tension and drama from a painstaking, complex investigation.
-McCarthy’s careful pacing, supported by McCarthy’s regular editor, Tom McArdle (Oscar nominated for his work here) and Masanobu Takayanagi’s beautiful camera work allow us to take in the varied locations, and all the details and nuances.
+They not only create some two dozen compelling, three-dimensional characters, but generate real tension and drama from a painstaking, complex investigation.
+McCarthy’s careful pacing, supported by McCarthy’s regular editor, Tom McArdle (Oscar nominated for his work here) and Masanobu Takayanagi’s beautiful camera work allow us to take in the varied Boston locations, and all the details and nuances of the settings and characters.

 While Ruffalo is excellent in his role as the passionate reporter who takes the project personally, the two stand-out performances are those of Stanley Tucci and Liev Schrieber.
 If the real-life, controversial lawyer’s name, Garabedian, sounds like that of a shady character in a Raymond Chandler novel, McCarthy plays on that connotation, from Rezendes’ first, frosty visit to the suspicious lawyer’s shabby office to the unfolding of his personality and motives.